Where beach days blend into unforgettable nights.

 Concierge Style Services

-For a more elevated setup, private companies such as Beach Now offer premium beach packages.
+For a more elevated setup, private companies, such as Beach Now, offer premium beach packages.
 These may include towels, Bluetooth speakers, reserved seating, and even food delivery.
-Naturally, prices run higher, but the convenience appeals to travelers seeking a seamless beach day.
+Naturally, prices run higher, but the convenience appeals to those seeking a seamless beach day.

 Safety and Water Conditions at Ipanema Beach